parsiya/Hugo-Octopress/README.md

 The sidebar has four sections, from top to bottom:

 * Sidebar header and text (optional).
-* Social network icons (optional): Icons and links to Github, Bitbucket, and more.
+* Social network icons (optional): Icons and links to GitHub, Mastodon, and more.
 * Sidebar menu (optional): Links in sidebar.
 * Recent posts: Displays last X posts (default is 5).